 One fine summer morning when I was sixteen, I left my old parents and set off to make my fortune.
 I had nothing but the clothes I wore on my back.
 After I had been walking for some time, I met an old, white-bearded man coming along the footpath.
 Neither I nor the old man stepped aside and so we ran against one another with a bump.

 “It seems to me,” said the old fellow, “that a boy should give way to an old man.”

 “The path is for me as well is for you,” I answered.

 “Well that’s true enough,” said the old man.
 “And where are you going?”

 “I am going into service.”

 “Then you can come and serve me,” he said.
-He offered to pay me two pounds a year for cleaning some of his rooms, and that seemed like a pretty good offer to me.
+He offered to pay me two pounds a year for cleaning some of his rooms, and that seemed like a pretty good offer.
 We set out together, crossed a deep valley, and came to a mountain.
 The old man opened a trapdoor in the earth and told me to follow him.
-We went down a long flight of steps and when we got to the bottom we were in a large number of rooms lit by many lamps.
-They were full of beautiful things.
+We went down a long flight of steps and when we got to the bottom, we came into a large number of lamplit rooms.

 Soon after, the old man said he was leaving and wouldn’t be back for a while.
 He told me to strew sand on the floors every day.
 It wasn’t a difficult job, and I would have lots of time on my hands.
 But then he forbid me to open one particular locked door.

-He was gone for so long that I didn’t see the point of putting sand on the floors every day, or even of keeping own room clean.
+He was gone for so long that I didn’t see the point of putting sand on the floors every day, or even of keeping my own room clean.
 All I could think of was that locked door.

 Hans and the Locked Door in The Magic Book, Orange Fairy Book.
 Painting by Bartolome Esteban Murillo.